streamingfast/firehose-docs/intro/firehose-overview.md

 ### Unrivaled Blockchain Data Processing Speeds

-Firehose was designed to process blockchain at speeds that were previously unseen and _thought to be impossible_.&#x20;
+Firehose was designed to process blockchain at speeds that were previously unseen and _thought to be impossible_.

 ### Resolving Slow JSON-RPC Responses